boldbi/bold-bi-docs/docs/application-startup/latest.md

 * Amazon Aurora with PostgreSQL compatibility [(Please click here to know how to configure AWS Aurora)](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/Aurora.CreateInstance.html)

 #### Supported Collation
 Collation in a database server specifies how the data is sorted and compared in a database.
-The Bold BI application will perform the sorting in the general collation.
-The sorting results might not be accurate if the database server uses any other user-specified rules or languages.
+The Bold BI application will perform the sorting using the general collation.
+The sorting results might not be accurate if the database server uses any other user specified rules or languages.

-The Bold BI application requires the following collations depending on the type of database server.
+The Bold BI application requires specific collations based on the type of database server.

 | Database       | Collation                                            |
 |-------------------  |-----------------------------------------------------------  |